CS-DS-125/125book/source/01-Introduction/WhatIsCS.rst

 What is Computer Science?
 -------------------------

-With an understanding of computers and programming, we can now turn our attention to **computer science**, often abbreviated to **CS**.
+With a little understanding of computers and programming, we can now turn our attention to **computer science**, often abbreviated to **CS**.
 Your first thought might be, "Surely that is the study of computers!
 We can study how they work, how they are made, ..."